DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.04/intro1.04.md

 ## **DM Labs: Soft Skills**

-You get into work to find an email from [Rosalie](../../../personas/Rosalie.html), your team’s product owner.
+You get into work to find an email from
+<a target="\_blank" href="https://devmountain.github.io/qa_student_assignments/personas/Rosalie.html">Rosalie</a>,
+your team’s product owner.
 It’s time to exercise your **Soft Skills**!
 Your project manager is on board as well, it's time for you to build up your credibility with your team:

 - Today you’ll be **Delivering Bad News** to your team.